aadel7/truck-tracking-web3-prototype/README.md

 ## Usage

 - You can now track trucks by entering the truck details and submitting the form.
-- Truck movements and location updates will be stored on the Ethereum blockchain and can be viewed in real-time on the TruckTracking interface.
+- Truck movements and location updates will be stored on the Ethereum blockchain.

 ## Testing